-A total of six countries make up the Central African Economic and Monetary Union including Cameroon, Central Africa Republic, Chad, Republic of Congo, Equatorial Guinea and Gabon.
+A total of six countries make up the Central African Economic and Monetary Union include Cameroon, Central Africa Republic, Chad, Republic of Congo, Equatorial Guinea and Gabon.
 These countries are also member states of the Economic Community of Central African States (ECCAS).
 The regional central bank of the six countries of CEMAC is the Banque des Etats de l'Afrique Centrale (BEAC).
 The common currency used by CEMAC countries is the Franc CFA which was pegged to the French franc at a fixed exchange rate of 50 franc CFA per French franc for 45 years.
 In its whole history, the franc CFA was devalued once in 1994 from the 50 franc CFA per French franc to CFA 100 per French franc.
-The changes require a unanimous agreement by member states of the Union Monétaireet Economique Ouest Africaine (UEMOA), member states of the CEMAC and France.
+The changes require a unanimous agreement by member states of the Union Monétaire et Economique Ouest Africaine (UEMOA), member states of the CEMAC and France.
 The monetary rules put in place since 1973 require that the central banks of CEMAC and UEMOA each deposit 65 % of its foreign exchange holdings into the French Treasury while maintaining 20% foreign exchange for sight liabilities coverage each.
 This in practice is intended to limit an open-ended access to the operation accounts that the banks maintain with the French Treasury.

-Following the formation of the European economic and monetary union, the CFA franc became pegged to the Euro with the support of the French Treasury-budgetary arrangement at an exchange rate of 1 euro = 655.957 francs CFA.
-Following this arrangement, the franc CFA is guaranteed by the European Central Bank and there are no monetary implications for the latter.
-Each of the central banks issuing the franc CFA maintains an operation account with the French Treasury and the French Treasury guarantees the convertibility of the franc CFA into Euros.
+With the formation of the European economic and monetary union, the CFA franc is pegged to the Euro with the support of the French Treasury-budgetary arrangement at an exchange rate of 1 euro = 655.957 francs CFA which is now guaranteed by the European Central Bank without any monetary implications for the latter.
+Each central bank still maintains an operation account with the French Treasury and the French Treasury in turn guarantees the convertibility of the franc CFA into euros.
 How this affects the CFA franc countries in the future depends on CFA franc countries keeping up with their efforts and commitment to better economic management.
 This indeed implies that these countries have to adhere to very strict monetary and fiscal discipline imposed by the European Central Bank.